 5 minute read

-As you begin to converse with your range friends about your latest gun acquisition you realize a few of them own the same gun.
-No big deal though because great minds think alike, but now you want to make this gun your own, jazz it up a bit, and give it your own personal flavor!
+As you begin to converse with your range friends about your latest gun acquisition, you realize a few of them own the same gun.
+No big deal, though, because great minds think alike, but now you want to make this gun your own, jazz it up a bit, and give it your own personal flavor!

-More Is Always Better
+More Ammo Is More Better

 The Hyve extension makes the magazine a tad bit longer than a 13-round Hellcat magazine.
 Whereas the Hellcat 13-rounder extension has a height of 0.784″ from flat bottom to flat top, the Hyve extension measures 0.960″ at its longest and 0.647″ at its shortest point.

 So, you want to be careful removing and installing your new cover plate so no springs go errantly flying into the atmosphere.
 If after a period of shooting you ever want to revert back to the factory slide cover plate it is an easy process, but you again want to be careful to not have springs go flying.

 Also, the splash of color of red on my samples was a unique flair to the Hellcat that definitely sets it apart from all of the other black polymer pistols on the range that day.
 More than one person stopped and asked me what those accessories were that I had installed on my Hellcat.

 As always, join us again soon on The Armory Life, be safe out there, and happy shooting!

 Editor’s Note: Please be sure to check out The Armory Life Forum, where you can comment about our daily articles, as well as just talk guns and gear.
 Click the “Go To Forum Thread” link below to jump in!